Welcome

 How do I know if Counselling is for me?

-Counselling may or may not be the right fit for you, you may be skeptical, fearful, or unsure.
-An initial session is a simple way to understand more, and if this is for you.
+Counselling may or may not be the right fit for you, you may feel skeptical, angry or guilty about the very idea of reaching out for help.
+An initial session is an easy no-strings-attached way to see if this is right for you.
 Feel free to get in contact.

-Nobody can get through life alone, and we all need support from time to time.
+Nobody can get through life individually, and we all need support from time to time.
 You aren’t alone.

 How do I know I need counselling?